jeklnd/bash-scripts/README.md

 This repository stores Bash scripts I create to automate repetitive tasks.

 # What I learned
-The scripts listed below are order from most-least recent:
+The scripts listed below are order from most to least recent:

 venv-init.sh
 - How to failproof scripts by exiting in specific scenarios using set.